Stedi-Demos/bootstrap-archived/README.md

 3. The function calls [Stedi EDI Translate](https://www.stedi.com/products/edi-translate) to transform the EDI data into JSON.
 This process uses a [Stedi Guide](https://www.stedi.com/products/guides) to map EDI fields to JSON fields.
 4. The function sends the JSON document to an internal webhook that you configure.

-The bootstrap uses a similar process in reverse to translate JSON documents to EDI and publish them to a bucket.
+The bootstrap uses a similar process in reverse to handle outgoing EDI.
+It translates JSON documents to EDI and publishes them to a Stedi bucket.

 ## Prerequisites & Deployment